OUSmartInfrastructure/IR-Heatmap/README.md

 The webpage contains an image of where the sensor is mounted.
 The webpage positions the div that contains the svg object to be located roughly where the sensor is located and will be gathering data (Heatmap.png).

+rc.local

+This file contains the script to create a mounted ram disk, so that the python program is not constantly saving to the SD card.
+Furthermore, it allows the python script to be executed on boot.